fractaal/SillyTavern/PROMPT_CACHING_ARCHITECTURE.md

 This document explains the complete design and implementation of the prompt caching stack in SillyTavern, focusing on the three interacting systems:

 1) First Anchor Context Reconstruction (1h TTL refreshed on use)
-2) Megaprompt sealing/compaction (~40–50 turns) with a stable cache_control breakpoint
+2) Megaprompt sealing/compaction (default threshold 60 turns) with a stable cache_control breakpoint
 3) Custom caching-at-depth for Claude, including the OpenRouter path

 It also details the order of operations, edge cases (rewinds, trailing systems), Anthropic’s breakpoint limits, and OpenRouter-specific behavior.